nhat-tien/blog/content/blog/about-feeling-like-a-failure-in-life.md

 just accept the fact that I'm not smart, I still lack of experience, does not say "Why I am a failure?", just say "I am a failure, so what to do next?".
 Once I free from the negative feeling, everything now clear as a blue sky after a storm.

+When you think about you lose compare to someone, I remind you if you see there is no one is better than you, you currently doing wrong in your life.
+The